RetroAchievements/rcheevos/README.md

 ### Return values

-The functions that compute the amount of memory that something will take will return a positive number, which is that amount, or a negative value from the following enumeration:
+The functions that compute the amount of memory that something will take return the number of bytes, or a negative value from the following enumeration:

 ```c
 enum {